2025 W-2 Forms are now available in your GMS Connect employee portal here.

 • Savings: While offering supplemental insurance can increase your premiums, it can lead to long-term savings.
 Healthier employees mean fewer sick days and lower health care costs, which can positively impact the company’s bottom line.

-Group Management Services and Supplemental Insurance
+GMS and Supplemental Insurance

 Supplemental insurance plans are a valuable addition to any benefits package, offering significant advantages for both employees and employers.
 By providing enhanced coverage, financial security, and access to specialized care, these plans contribute to the overall well-being of employees.